Your Telstra phone service is being permanently switched off.

 For a broader view of how VOIP compares to traditional managed services like DOT, see our guide to VOIP vs traditional phone in Australia.

-Telstra's recommended migration path for DOT customers is typically their own Telstra Business Phone System product -- a hosted cloud PBX that runs on Telstra's network infrastructure, marketed directly to existing Telstra business customers.
-It is a functional product, but it is priced at a premium relative to the independent Australian hosted VOIP market.
+Telstra's recommended migration path for DOT customers is typically their own Telstra Business Phone System product, a hosted cloud PBX that runs on Telstra's network infrastructure, marketed directly to existing Telstra business customers.
+It is a functional product, but it is priced at a premium relative to the independent Australian cloud phone system market.

-Independent Australian hosted VOIP providers (Maxotel, SIPcity, VoIPline, Crazytel, Aussie Broadband Business Voice) typically offer equivalent or superior features at $20 to $45 per seat per month -- compared to Telstra Business Phone System pricing that can run $50 to $80 per seat per month depending on the bundle.
+Independent Australian cloud phone system companies (Maxotel, SIPcity, VoIPline, Crazytel, Aussie Broadband Business Voice) typically offer equivalent or superior features at $20 to $45 per seat per month, compared to Telstra Business Phone System pricing that can run $50 to $80 per seat per month depending on the bundle.
 The number porting rules in Australia mean you are never obligated to stay with your current provider: your business number belongs to you and can be transferred to any licensed carrier.

 Before accepting Telstra's recommended replacement, get quotes from at least two independent providers.
 Use our guide to the best VOIP phone systems for small business in Australia as a starting point, and our VOIP vs traditional phone comparison to understand what you will gain in features versus what you had on DOT.